Lightstreamer/Lightstreamer-example-StockList-client-android/README.md

 ### Getting Started

-To directly import the project as is you need the Eclipse IDE with the Android SDK and Android ADT plugin installed: Go to [http://www.eclipse.org/](http://www.eclipse.org/) and download the latest Eclipse distribution in its "classic" package.<br>
+To directly import the project as-is, you need the Eclipse IDE with the Android SDK and Android ADT plugin installed: Go to [http://www.eclipse.org/](http://www.eclipse.org/) and download the latest Eclipse distribution in its "classic" package.<br>
 Go to http://developer.android.com/sdk/ and follow the instructions to install the Android SDK and ADT plugin in Eclipse.
 You may want to read more detailed information regarding the required ADT Eclipse plugin, including choosing the best version for your IDE, at: [http://developer.android.com/sdk/eclipse-adt.html](http://developer.android.com/sdk/eclipse-adt.html).<br>
 <i>NOTE: You may also use the sources of the demo with another IDE or without any IDE but such approach is not covered in this readme.
-In any case you need at least the Android SDK.</i>
+In any case, you need at least the Android SDK.</i>
 <br>

-You're now ready to import the project into eclipse, click on File->Import... then under General select Existing Projects into Workspace and choose the folder where the demo sources are.
+You're now ready to import the project into eclipse, click on File->Import... then under General, select Existing Projects into Workspace, and choose the folder where the demo sources are.

 ### Compile and Run

-From Eclipse, to compile and run the application right-click on the project in the Package Explorer and click Run As -> Android Application.
-If this is the first time an Android application is run, an extra window will appear asking to create a new Android Emulator Device "Android SDK and AVD Manager".
+From Eclipse, to compile and run the application, right-click on the project in the Package Explorer and click Run As -> Android Application.
+If this is the first time an Android application is run, an extra window will appear, asking to create a new Android Emulator Device "Android SDK and AVD Manager".
-In this case, click on the "New..." button on the right and fill the form entering a name for your Android emulated device, a target platform of your choice and a SD card size.
+In this case, click on the "New..." button on the right and fill the form entering a name for your Android emulated device, a target platform of your choice, and a SD card size.
 If you are unsure, select Android 1.1 as target platform and 128Mb as SD card size.
 Once done, click the "Create AVD" button and close the "Android SDK and AVD Manager window" clicking on the "X" title-bar button.
 At this point, your Android demo is compiled and executed inside the newly created Android emulator device.

 ### Deploy